osoml/pid4nfdi/content/authors/marcel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Project team members
+  - Principal investigators
 ---

-Steffi works at the Helmholtz Open Science Office and is a project team member of PID4NFDI.
+Marcel works at the Helmholtz Open Science Office and is an interim principal investigator of PID4NFDI.